g0v-br/Orcamento-Inteligente.br/README.md

 ## Project Overview

-From the Semantic Web point of view, LODMAP2D is an implementation of a [Bubble Graph Ontology(BGO)](http://linkeddata.center/lodmap-bgo/v1) reasoner.
+From a conceptual point of view, LODMAP2D is an implementation of a [Bubble Graph Ontology(BGO)](http://linkeddata.center/lodmap-bgo/v1) reasoner.

 LODMAP2D implements following additional axioms: